Edmund Plowden: Recusant under Elizabeth

-His Roman Catholicism prevented Plowden from further promotion under Queen Elizabeth I, and he received increasing suspicion from members of the Privy Council.
+His Roman Catholicism prevented Plowden from further promotion under Queen Elizabeth I, and he was increasingly regarded with suspicion by members of the Privy Council.
 At the beginning of the reign he undertook the management of the Shropshire lands of Sir Francis Englefield, an important Catholic courtier under Mary who went into exile.
-In 1567 he, with Edward Saunders, became joint guardian of Englefield's nephew and heir, Francis, through influence with the Earl of Pembroke.
+In 1567 Plowden, with Edward Saunders, became joint guardian of Englefield's nephew and heir, also Francis, through influence with the Earl of Pembroke.

 At one time, it is said, the queen wished to elevate Plowden to the Lord Chancellorship.
 Plowden declined, deprecating religious persecution.
 The occasion, according to the History of Parliament, could only have been the vacancy of 1578.
 Plowden continued in the Queen's employ in his capacity as a lawyer.

 He sought to assist those of his faith, including his defence of Robert Horne, Bishop of Winchester.
 In 1565 he defended Edmund Bonner, with William Lovelace and Christopher Wray.